the robot is just a tool

 Robotic Surgery

-Dr. John Dulemba has done over 3,500 standard laparoscopic cases for endometriosis and over 1,400 endometriosis cases using the robot.
-In his expert opinion, some advantages of the robot vs standard laparoscopy for endo are:
+Dr. John Dulemba has done over 5,000 standard laparoscopic surgeries and over 2,300 robotic surgeries for endometriosis.
+In his expert opinion, some advantages of the robot vs standard laparoscopy for endometriosis are:

-He says that, “A complaint [about the DaVinci] is that there is a loss of tactile sense (touch and feel).
+“A complaint [about robotic surgery] is that there is a loss of tactile sense (touch and feel).
 Over time, the brain adapts, and the surgeon seems to develop a visual tactile sense.
 I can detect soft and hard tissue.
 The visual tactile sense allows me to be as gentle as normal hands and laparoscopic hands.”
+[Dr. Dulemba]

 “[Loss of haptic touch] doesn’t limit a good robotic surgeon’s ability to identify deeper margins of disease or even deep disease.
 When one sense is taken away, our brains adapt!
 With robotics I still use vision, grasping strength, tissue mobility, and visual comparison of areas to detect deep endometriosis.”